chenhao-ye/cs537-sp21-discussion/week13/README.md

 - To use pthread and `shm_open`, you need to link with `pthread` and `rt` library during compilation.
 To do that, add `-lpthread` and `-lrt` in your makefile.

 - You don't need to synchronize across two processes in this project.
-It is okay for the stat process to read a half-updated data by the web server.
+It is okay for the stat process to read some half-updated data by the web server.
 This means you don't need to put a mutex on the shared memory.

 Finally, thanks for coming to my discussion section this semester!
 Good luck with your last project and the final exam.